Deca97/Conconi_Test_Webapp/README.md

 ## 📚 Riferimenti Scientifici

 - Conconi F., et al., *Determination of the anaerobic threshold by a noninvasive field test in runners*, Journal of Applied Physiology, 1982.
-- Ferri-Marini C, et al., *Assessment of the Heart Rate Deflection Point in Athletes for a Non-Invasive Determination of the Anaerobic Threshold: A Systematic Review*, Journal of Science in Sport and Exercise, 2025.
+- Ferri-Marini C., et al., *Assessment of the Heart Rate Deflection Point in Athletes for a Non-Invasive Determination of the Anaerobic Threshold: A Systematic Review*, Journal of Science in Sport and Exercise, 2025.

----